ForbesLindesay/taxi-rank/README.md

 ## Usage

-In a separate terminal, run `taxi-rank`, then you can use cabbie (or your webdriver client of choice), to connect to this supper-fast virtual driver:
+In a separate terminal, run `taxi-rank`, then you can use cabbie (or your webdriver client of choice), to connect to this super-fast virtual driver:

 ```js
 import assert from 'assert';